The Female Rapper Trading Verses With Kendrick Lamar

 When you’re from Snow Hill, North Carolina — population maybe 1,800 — the odds of making it as a successful hip-hop artist are about as remote as winning Powerball.
-But in the case of Marlanna Evans, better known as Rapsody, when you dedicate your life to defying those odds, developing a reputation for wicked wordplay and singular storytelling along the way, you might find yourself embraced by a Grammy Award–winning producer, trading verses with Kendrick Lamar and on the cusp of being recognized as one of the best rappers in the business.
+But in the case of Marlanna Evans, better known as Rapsody, when you dedicate your life to defying those odds, developing a reputation for wicked wordplay and singular storytelling along the way, you might find yourself embraced by an award-winning producer, trading verses with Kendrick Lamar and being nominated for not one but two 2018 Grammy Awards.

 The 29-year-old wordsmith, one of five children from a lower-middle-class family, was handed a different dream by her hardworking parents.
 “As a woman in the South, [you’re taught] to graduate high school, go to college, get a good job, get married, have kids and that’s your life,” she says.
 But Rapsody wasn’t interested in toeing the line.
 Instead, the 5-foot-3 rapper wanted to play basketball like Kobe Bryant and rhyme like Lauryn Hill.

 The fact that Rapsody can lyrically outshine most of her male peers makes her a simultaneous gift and curse to the rap male ego.